Funding FAC Work

 Grant Writing Basics (grants.gov): Advice about discussing impact, crafting needs statements, and building an effective budget narrative.

 Equipment Quick Guide for Federal Grant Recipients: Step-by-step guidance on what process awardees will need to go through if they plan to use federal dollars to purchase equipment.
-Great to provide up-front so applicants will know what to expect.
+Great to provide up-front so applicants will know what to expect. **note: Since this document was published, updates to the uniform grant guidance (implemented 10/2024) increased the threshold above which item(s) are considered equipment.
+Equipment is now defined as nonexpendable personal property with an acquisition cost of at least $10,000 per unit and a useful life of more than one year.

 Building your budget